Dominican Republic: Geography

 The Dominican Republic comprises the eastern five-eighths of Hispaniola, the second-largest island in the Greater Antilles, with the Atlantic Ocean to the north and the Caribbean Sea to the south.
 It shares the island roughly at a 2:1 ratio with Haiti, the north-to-south (though somewhat irregular) border between the two countries being 376 km.
 To the north and north-west lie The Bahamas and the Turks and Caicos Islands, and to the east, across the Mona Passage, the US Commonwealth of Puerto Rico.
 The country's area is reported variously as 48442 km² (by the embassy in the United States) and 48670 km², making it the second largest country in the Antilles, after Cuba.
 The Dominican Republic's capital and largest city Santo Domingo is on the southern coast.
-The Dominican Republic is located near fault action in the Caribbean.
+A major fault system, the Septentrional fault system, representing the intersection of the North American plate and the Caribbean plate runs through the Dominican Republic.